Seven deadly snakes in Thailand and how to spot them

 The Malayan pit viper (Photo: Thai National Parks)

-The Malayan pit viper (Calloselasma rhodostoma) exhibits reddish-brown or greyish-brown body colouration with dark brown triangular patterns bordered in white running along both sides.
-These triangular points meet at a brown line following the spine.
+The Malayan pit viper has a reddish-brown or greyish-brown body with dark brown triangular patterns bordered in white running along both sides.

-The dark brown head features light brown or white lines extending from the nose tip, across the upper eye border, to the upper jaw.
-The pointed snout curves slightly upward, and vertical pupils characterise the eyes.

 Eastern Russell's viper